 Brooks Ghost Max

-Overview: Neutral, maximal-cushion trainer built for long overground miles and recovery walks.
+Overview: Brooks Ghost Max is a neutral, maximal-cushion trainer built for long overground miles and recovery walks.
 Features a thick DNA Loft v3-style foam midsole with a GlideRoll rocker, wide platform for inherent stability, and a structured heel cup; no internal shank or rigid rock plate.
 Engineered mesh upper with removable sockliner; available in standard and wide widths.
 Designed as a road-to-light-trail crossover rather than a technical hiker; stock footbed removable for aftermarket orthotics.

 Specs